jcbain/gradient_dissents/content/blog/coin-flip-probs-go.md

 ![Go Logo](/img/post5/go_logo.png)

 So I thought this would be a good learning experience.
 The tutorials are great but this problem is a good way to start thinking about the language.
-If you need a refresher of what I am talking about, [here's](https://jcbain.github.io/blog/coin-flip-probs/) post about it in `python`.
+If you need a refresher of what I am talking about, [here's](https://jcbain.github.io/blog/coin-flip-probs/) my post about it in `python`.

 {{< tweet 1008939111925809153 >}}